 4/11/14 Update: I just made this using Organic Trader Joe’s Stevia and it was great!
 Just like with the Organic Sweet Leaf, you need to use twice as much of the Organic Trader Joe’s Stevia as called for of KAL Stevia in a recipe.

-To summarize: Buy Organic KAL Stevia that contains NO fillers or purchase Organic Sweet Leaf Stevia.
-If using Organic Sweet Leaf Stevia, use twice as much of it as the recipe calls for of KAL Stevia to achieve the same sweetness.
-I will stick to using these two brands but continue to experiment and keep you posted on my findings.
+To summarize: Buy Stevia Select Powdered Stevia or Organic KAL Stevia that contains NO fillers or purchase Organic Sweet Leaf Stevia.
+If using Stevia Select Powdered Stevia or Organic Sweet Leaf Stevia, use twice as much of it as the recipe calls for of KAL Stevia to achieve the same sweetness.
+I am currently only using Stevia Select Powdered Stevia.
+I have been very happy with the results.

 There is a little difference in taste between the “old” and “new” KAL Stevia.
 If using Organic KAL Stevia or Organic Sweet Leaf Stevia, use a little less than the recipe calls for and then taste.
 Then you can decide if you want to use more stevia or use an additional sweetener of choice to achieve your desired sweetness.